-CAMRI staff members are experienced researchers with national and international expertise in their subject areas with considerable experience in supervising doctoral researchers.
-As such, they are well placed to provide the pastoral and academic support to CAMRI doctoral students.
+CAMRI staff members are some of the leading scholars in their fields, with national and international expertise in their subject areas and with considerable experience in supervising doctoral researchers.
+As such, they are well placed to provide the necessary academic support to CAMRI doctoral researchers.

-Doctoral students are a valued part of the Faculty community and, along with staff, take part in regular workshops and seminars, organised by CAMRI or the Faculty or in collaboration with other institutions.
-CAMRI has been a host and continues to be an active participant in the European Media and Communication Doctoral Summer School.
+Doctoral researchers are a valued part of the School community and, along with staff, take part in regular workshops and seminars, organised by CAMRI or in collaboration with other schools within the university or with external institutions.

-It also hosts joint Westminster, Goldsmiths College, London School of Economics and City University Doctoral Research Symposia.
-These are exciting and popular twice-yearly events where our students meet, interact and share their experiences of doctoral research with students from our partner institutions.
+We host joint Westminster, Goldsmiths College, London School of Economics and City University Doctoral Research Symposia.
+These are exciting and popular twice-yearly events where our PhDs meet, interact and share their experiences of doctoral research with colleagues from our partner institutions.

-Doctoral researchers are also involved in a host of other activities such as the regular monthly doctoral research workshops managed by the students and the production of Westminster Papers in Communication and Culture, an interdisciplinary, peer reviewed Media and Cultural Studies journal published by CAMRI.
+Doctoral researchers are also involved in a host of other activities such as reading groups, exhibitions etc and the production of Westminster Papers in Communication and Culture (WPCC), an interdisciplinary, peer reviewed Media and Cultural Studies journal published by the University of Westminster Press.

-CAMRI doctoral programme graduates have gone on to successful careers in both academic and media professions. (see where they are now in our alumni page)
+CAMRI doctoral programme graduates go on to successful careers in both academic and media professions.

 The CAMRI PhD programme exists under the umbrella of the university’s Graduate School, and CAMRI researchers benefit from the training opportunities offered by the Doctoral Researcher Development Programme DRDP, some of which are delivered at university level and some in the schools.
 Researchers are expected to play a full part in the life of the research community across the university.